-A set of computational experiments, based on numerical simulations of the agentbased model, has been carried out and is presented in this section.
-The main objective of computational experiments is to study the effect on the economy of banks' different standpoints, represented in the model by parameter β , towards the creditworthiness of the borrowers defining households financial robustness (see section 2.4 for details).
-Parameter β sets banks' attitude when evaluating the eligibility of an household for a mortgage loan (see eq.
+A set of computational experiments, based on numerical simulations of the agent-based model, has been carried out and is presented in this section.
+The main objective of computational experiments is to study the effect on the economy of banks' different standpoints, represented in the model by parameter β , towards the creditworthiness of the borrowers defining households financial robustness (see Section 2.4 for details).
+Parameter β sets banks' attitude when evaluating the eligibility of an household for a mortgage loan (see Eq.
 15).
 A higher β means looser creditworthiness conditions required by the bank to grant a mortgage.

 The setting for the simulations is the following: 8000 households, 125 firms, 25 construction firms, 2 banks, 1 government and 1 central bank.
-For each configuration of the parameters, several random seeds that generate different stochastic processes have been used in order to improve the reliability of the outcomes.